Barefoot Running Technique: Running Form for Minimalist Running

 Interested in doing the same?

-If so, I’m about to cover everything you need to know about barefoot running in order to get started on the right (bare) foot.
+If so, I’m about to cover everything you need to know about this unique approach to running in order to get started on the right (bare) foot.

-Let’s take a look at some of the benefits you’ll enjoy if you do.
+Let’s take a closer look at some of these potential benefits.

 By running without shoes, your feet, legs, and entire core make some adjustments.
-Proper barefoot running technique may help strengthen your foot muscles, ligaments, and tendons.
-Consequently, you may develop a more natural form of movement, which could result in stronger muscles.
+As a result, proper barefoot running technique may help strengthen your foot muscles, ligaments, and tendons.
+This may lead to a more natural form of movement, which could result in stronger muscles.

 This is ideal.

 Runners began landing on their heels when running shoes began offering padding and resistance.
 However, the most effective natural running stride is to land on your midfoot or forefoot, helping arches absorb shocks.

 Running barefoot may also boost balance and improve your proprioception (perception or awareness of the position and movement of the body).

 In general, going barefoot activates your smaller muscles in your ankles, feet, legs, and hips that help with balance and coordination.